514: No Such Thing As A Computer Tower

 When, again, you'd think a king with his head...

-Would have his mind on other matters like recovering from the plague of the fire.
+would have his mind on other matters like recovering from the plague of the fire.
 Then

-you need distractions.
-You need the waistcoat.
+you mean distractions.
+You're not thinking the waistcoat.

+Exactly.
 Political distractions.
-Yeah.

 What's pinking?